 A narcissists anger and rage are often driven by fear of being exposed; they feel threatened; your anger towards a narcissist is often through being provoked, exploited, hurt, put down by them.

 When they get laughed at.

-They can not stand it when people make fun of them, when people laugh at them they take it as criticism, they may laugh at others for tripping over as they have a lack in empathy for others, they enjoy the discomfort others feel as they view people as objects.
+They can not stand it when people make fun of them.
+When people laugh at them, they take it as criticism.
+They may laugh at others for tripping over as they have a lack of empathy for others.
+They enjoy the discomfort others feel as they view people as objects.
 They can not handle others laughing at them, as they believe they are special, that they are perfect and above all others.
 They hate criticism, with their double standards, they’ll happily criticise you, they will laugh at you, they will put you down, make you doubt yourself and your abilities, yet even if you try giving them constructive criticism, or they just perceived something you said or did as criticism, they can not stand it.
 People don’t like being criticised, where people not on the disorder might look internally.
-Question themselves, or learn to recognise how it says more about the person putting them down than it ever says about themselves and yes it can hurt.
+Question themselves, or learn to recognise how it says more about the person putting them down than it ever says about themselves, and yes, it can hurt.
 In contrast, a narcissist will see this as the other person must be punished, this can cause that push-pull within the relationship, it can get people questioning if they are the narcissist, if you’re asking that, no your not, also as negativity breeds negativity, we can pick up toxic traits off toxic people to try and protect ourselves against them, often then isolating ourselves from good people.

 Abandonment and rejection.